OCA/sale-reporting/sale_report_salesman/readme/DESCRIPTION.md

-Add User: All Documents and User: Own Documents Only access to Sales/Reporting
+Allow all sales groups access to reporting sales